Blog Posts in 2017

 • Breast Cancer Awareness Month

 October is Breast Cancer Awareness Month.
 “Breast cancer awareness is an issue we raise with our patients on a regular basis,” Dr. Monique Small, obstetrician/gynecologist at CBHA, said.
 “However, national attention focuses on it every October.”
 The value of screening and early detection is stressed.
-More than 249,000 people in the United States are diagnosed with invasive ...
+More than 249,000 people in the United States are diagnosed with invasive breast cancer every ...

 • Flu Shots Now Available